IBM/aspera-cli/README.erb.md

 Command execution will result in output.
 The information displayed depends on the action.
 Types of result include:

-* `hash_array` : displayed as a 2 dimensional table: one line per item, one colum per attribute.
+* `object_list` : displayed as a 2 dimensional table: one line per item, one colum per attribute.
-* `key_val_list` : displayed as a 2 dimensional table: one line per attribute, first column is attribute name, and second is atteribute value.
+* `single_object` : displayed as a 2 dimensional table: one line per attribute, first column is attribute name, and second is atteribute value.
 Nested hashes are collapsed.
 * `value_list` : a tbale with one column.
 * `empty` : nothing
 * `status` : a message